tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 </div>

 Both of these are welcome changes, but it can be surprising to a new learner why they're combined with updating the [`library()`](https://rdrr.io/r/base/library.html) call.
 This is happening because with each call ChatGPT is "trying again" -- it's not just editing the previous answer but it's regenerating an answer with additional context.

+I should also note that ChatGPT generally gives better responses when asking about sample datasets because the model has probably been exposed to them somewhere in the training data.
+Next, let's try a non-sample dataset.

 ## Case study 2: Data cleaning